rust-lang/rust/text/0000-more-api-documentation-conventions.md

 # Summary
 [summary]: #summary

 [RFC 505] introduced certain conventions around documenting Rust projects.
-This RFC supersedes that one, though it has the same aims: to describe how the Rust project should be documented, and provide guidance for other Rust projects as well.

-This RFC will contain some similar text as RFC 505, so that we can have one RFC with the full conventions.
+This RFC aguments that one, and a full text of the older one combined with these modfications is provided below.

 [RFC 505]: https://github.com/rust-lang/rfcs/blob/master/text/0505-api-comment-conventions.md